starryskiessouth/starryskiessouth.github.io/content/preserving/social.md

 ### Safety

-Misdirected light at night, *glare* from unshielded lights*,* makes it harder to see at night.
+Misdirected light at night, *glare* from unshielded lights, makes it harder to see at night.
 By choosing fully-shielded, targeted lighting, it is easier to see your surroundings.

 Consider how much easier it is to see someone - a potential intruder - when a glaring light is shielded by your hand.